dmitrizagidulin/nrj/README.md

 You may set an optional Solr indexing schema for a RiakJson collection.
-If you do not set an explicit schema, and start inserting documents into a collection, RiakJson will attempt to [infer a schema](https://github.com/basho-labs/riak_json/blob/master/docs/architecture.md#inferred-schemas) based on the document's structure (keep in mind, though, that is will generally attempt to index *every* field in the document).
+If you do not set an explicit schema, and start inserting documents into a collection, RiakJson will attempt to [infer a schema](https://github.com/basho-labs/riak_json/blob/master/docs/architecture.md#inferred-schemas) based on the document's structure (keep in mind, though, that the derived schema attempts to index *every* field in the document).

 Supported Solr indexing field types:
  - ```string``` (no spaces, think of a url slug)